ToughBuilt Industries, Inc. [TBLT] – A riskier no matter how short-term sentiments looks

-ToughBuilt Industries, Inc. [NASDAQ: TBLT] stock went down by -6.77% or -0.01 points down from its previous closing price of $0.18.
-The stock reached $0.17 during the last trading session.
-During the course of the last 5 trading session in the week, TBLT share price went up during 2 out of 5 days, that way losing -21.75% in the period of the last 7 days.
+ToughBuilt Industries, Inc. [NASDAQ: TBLT] stock went down by -2.54% or 0 points down from its previous closing price of $0.19.
+The stock reached $0.19 during the last trading session.
+During the course of the last 5 trading session in the week, TBLT share price went up during 2 out of 5 days, that way gaining +1.62% in the period of the last 7 days.

 ToughBuilt Industries, Inc. [NASDAQ:TBLT]: Analyst Rating and Earnings